epfl-ada/ada-2023-project-todolegax/Datastory.md

 <img src="./plots/average_rating_vs_size.png" alt="Cat" width="400" height="250">

-By performing a linear regression analysis, we can clearly see that there is a positive linear correlation between the size metric and the average rating, with an high $R^2$ score.
+By performing a linear regression analysis, we can clearly see that there is a positive linear correlation between the size metric and the average rating.
 However, we must remain cautious with these results, as it is likely that other cofounders, not taken into account through our size metric, have though an impact on the average rating obtained by the breweries (it is possible that our size index does not explain everything).

-To give statistical relevance to our first impression, we can coarsely divide our breweries into 3 size categories ("small", "medium", "big").
+To give statistical relevance to our first impression, we can coarsely divide our breweries into 3 size categories (**"small", "medium", "big"**).
 By computing the mean and standard deviation of the ratings for each one of the 3 categories, we can then perform an hypothesis testing to see if there is some statistical differencens in terms of ratings.

 ![cat](./plots/avg_rating_sizecategories.png)